Botgaming/PRNG/README.md

 * **_maxValue_** - is a natural number, which is an upper bound of target pseudorandom number (in our application it is usually has no more 100 value);
 * **_int()_** – is a converting operation from hexadecimal string to integer value;
 * **_sha512()_** – is the SHA-512 hash calculation operation from the target string (serverSeed + clientSeed + playerWallet + nonce);
-* **_serverSeed_** – is a UUID (Universally Unique Identifier - 32 symbolic string without dashes).
-This value is generated for every new game session.
-It is constant inside last one, but unique through all other game sessions;
+* **_serverSeed_** – is a symbolic string, which is initialized with UUID (Universally Unique Identifier - 32 symbolic string without dashes) every first game cycle of the game session.
+Inside every successive game cycle in the same game session serverSeed will be initialized with sha512 function from previous serverSeed value (sha512(serverSeed)).
+Game session is considered as an interval between a player starts and ends a game.
+Game cycle is considered as distribution of card deck (decks) for card games and as one spin for slot games;
 * **_clientSeed_** - is an alphanumeric value with length from 4 to 32 symbols.
 This value may (or may not by a player desire) be changed on every pseudorandom number;
 * **_playerWallet_** - is an ethereum wallet address (20 bytes sequence which is represented as 42 symbolic hexadecimal string with 0x prefix).
 Example: 0x6a0fe2de79f61f2fd2f6caf528e4dec6ff8ef90e;
 * **_nonce_** - is a natural number, inside one game session it is unique and every next value is more than previous one (next value may equal to incremented previous one);